nus-cs2113-AY1920S2/duke/docs/README.md

     Q: How to transfer the task list data from one computer to an other computer?
     A:      Just copy the "TaskList.txt" file which could be found at the same directory as the jar file and paste it to the location containing the jar file in the other computer.
-This should transfer the required data
+This should transfer the required data.

 <a name="command-summary"></a>